 In most cases, doctors usually recommend couples wait for about 2 weeks (10 to 14 days) before taking a pregnancy test to confirm pregnancy.
 But some might want to know their result as early as 7 days.

 But is it possible to get a pregnancy result after 7 days of embryo transfer?
-In this article, we’ll discuss the possibilities of knowing your pregnancy within 7 days and some of the symptoms you may start experiencing after 7 days of embryo transfer.
+In this article, we’ll discuss the possibilities of knowing your pregnancy within 7 days and some of the symptoms you may start experiencing after 7 days after embryo transfer symptoms.

 What happens 7 days after embryo transfer?